-4. Incorrect fees for accompanying I485 Green Card Application and Work Permit forms.
+4. Incorrect fees for accompanying I-485 Green Card Application and Work Permit forms.

-Missing important information is also very problematic.
-Addresses, dates of birth, name spelling, dates and etc. must match – especially when you filed USCIS documents or Visa applications forms before and now the information contradicts what you said to the Government before.
+Missing important information is very problematic for a VAWA application.
+Addresses, dates of birth, name spelling, dates and etc. must match – especially when you filed USCIS documents or visa application forms before and now the information contradicts what you said to the Government before.

 7. Not sending in proof of the US Citizen Spouse’s US citizenship (passport, Naturalization Certificate, or US birth certificate), or green card holder status proof.

 Joint tax returns with the abusive spouse, joint bank statements, joint lease agreements, joint bills, proofs of joint travel and savings and expenditures together as a couple, NON-X-rated joint photos.

-9. Not sending in witness letters from people who can confirm you had a real marriage and that the spouse abused you verbally, emotionally, financially and sometimes physically.
+9. Not sending in witness letters from people who can confirm you had a real marriage and that the spouse abused you verbally, emotionally, financially, and sometimes physically.